Best 17 Gardens in DC: The Instagrammers Guide

 Meadowlark Botanical Gardens

-A little less than 20 miles outside of DC, Meadowlark Botanical Garden in Vienna, Virginia is a great place to spend a beautiful afternoon.
+A little less than 20 miles outside of DC, Meadowlark Botanical Gardens in Vienna, Virginia is a great place to spend a beautiful afternoon.
 With 95 acres of land, there’s plenty to see and admire.
 My favorite time to visit is in the springtime when the cherry blossom trees are blooming.
-It’s far less crowded than what you will experience in the city but you also pay for the admission ($6).
-One of the highlights of the entire garden is the lake in the center of the park.
-It’s great to sit in the little gazebo that extends into the water and watch the Koi fish swim around.
+It’s far less crowded than the Tidal Basin but just as beautiful.

 Meadowlark Gardens on Google Maps